 Strict rules and deadlines exist, so it’s important to seek counsel from a seasoned workers’ compensation lawyer who can maximize the likelihood of a favorable result.

 The Dennison Law Firm, P.C. represents South Carolina clients in workers’ compensation proceedings and other legal matters.
-Please call 864-214-2463 or contact me online to schedule a free 30-minute consultation at my office in Greenville.
+Please call 864-214-2463 or contact me online to schedule a consultation at my office in Greenville.

 Who is eligible for workers’ compensation?